wrist/nbmediasplit/readme.md

 `nbmediasplit --ipynb input.ipynb --imgdir image_out_dir --wavdir wav_out_dir`

-Above command do below things.
+The above command does below things.

 * extract image files from `input.ipynb` and store them to `image_out_dir`
 * extract audio files from `input.ipynb` and store them to `wav_out_dir`.

 `-n` or `--ipynb` specifies input ipynb file.
-`-i` or `--imgdir` specifies directory to store image files.
+`-i` or `--imgdir` specifies a directory to store image files.
-`-w` or `--wavdir` specifies directory to store audio files.
+`-w` or `--wavdir` specifies a directory to store audio files.
-Filenames of stored image are numbered in a sequential order(`0.png`, ...).
+Filenames of the stored image are numbered in sequential order(`0.png`, ...).
-Filenames of stored audio are numbered in a sequential order(`0.wav`, ...).
+Filenames of the stored audio are numbered in sequential order(`0.wav`, ...).

 ### extract image and audio files from ipynb and convert ipynb

-If you use `-o` or `--output` option like below command, you can convert `input.ipynb` to new ipynb file which refers stored image files and audio files directly.
+If you use `-o` or `--output` option like below command, you can convert `input.ipynb` to new ipynb file which refers to stored image files and audio files directly.

 `nbmediasplit -n input.ipynb -i image_out_dir -w wav_out_dir -o converted.ipynb`